 Any youth-serving organization should have written policies and procedures for child safety.
 These policies must provide clear physical and behavior boundaries about how adults interact with children.
 Policies should encourage staff to recognize and report suspicious behaviors.

 6. Avoid one-on-one situations between children & unrelated adults.

 Any interaction a child has with an adult who is not a parent should be visible to others.
 This one simple rule greatly reduces a child's risk for sexual abuse.
 Without privacy, an offender has fewer chances to abuse a child.
 This rule also applies to physical examinations by medical care providers.
 Whenever possible, parents and other staff members, such as nurses, should be in the room and able to observe what is taking place.

 Children deserve nothing less than safe environments in which to learn, grow, play, compete, and worship.
 As adults, we all share a responsibility to protect children from abuse.

 Stacy W. Thomas, MD, FAAP, is an Assistant Professor of Pediatrics at the Wake Forest School of Medicine where she is a physician member of the Child Protection Team and evaluates children for concerns of abuse and neglect.
 She received a BA at North Carolina State University and an MD at the University of North Carolina School of Medicine.
 Dr. Thomas completed a pediatric residency at University of Florida and fellowship at the Children's Hospital of Boston.
 Within the American Academy of Pediatrics, she is a member of the Council on Child Abuse and Neglect.

-Michele LaBotz, MD, FAAP, is a member of the AAP's Council on Sports Medicine and Fitness and on the Board of Directors for AAP's Maine Chapter.
-She practices sports medicine at InterMed in Portland, ME.
+Michele LaBotz, MD, FAAP, practices sports medicine at InterMed in Portland, ME.
+Within the American Academy of Pediatrics (AAP), she is a member of the Council on Sports Medicine and Fitness and on the Board of Directors for the Maine Chapter of AAP.